Jayron Kearse: 2016 season

 Kearse was selected by the Minnesota Vikings in the seventh round (244th overall) of the 2016 NFL draft, dropping after posting a 4.62 time in the 40-yard dash and being criticized for taking bad tackling angles.
 He mentioned in the media that he watched hopelessly as he was passed on by NFL teams round after round.
-"I threw the caps on the ground after I was drafted."
+"I threw the caps on the ground after I was selected."
 Kearse said.
 "The Vikings gave me a shot.
 31 passed on me, so 31 got thrown on the ground.
 The Vikings are the lucky ones.
 I'm definitely going to make the other 31 pay.”

 As a rookie, he was one of the three tallest safeties in the league at 6-foot-4 and joined his former college teammate, cornerback Mackensie Alexander, who was taken by the Vikings in the second round.

 Kearse saw his first significant action of the 2016 season in Week 7 against the Philadelphia Eagles, playing 52 of 58 snaps on defense and recording two tackles after starter Andrew Sendejo went down with an ankle injury after intercepting a pass.
 He made his first career start the following week against the Chicago Bears.
 Overall in 2016, Kearse appeared in all 16 games with one start, collecting 6 defensive tackles and 6 special teams tackles (tied for sixth on the team).